The Lamb as Effigy: Recording

 The Lamb as Effigy is a 97-minute album, over twice the length of Sprain's debut.
 Half of the tracks on the album are over 10 minutes long, with two, "Margin for Error" and "God, or Whatever You Call It" extending to 24 minutes.
 Kent said that the album was "not long for the sake of being long," and that on the band's previous works, "I was always cutting myself down a little bit" and that this album "ended up being as long as it is because that's how long the songs ended up.
 There was never any attempt at impressing anyone or posturing an achievement."
 Kent described the album as a "fully realized project" and a "re-centering of the band" after the COVID-19 pandemic.

 After the release of As Lost Through Collision, the COVID-19 pandemic forced Sprain to cancel any touring plans to support the album.
 However, it did not deter Sprain from rehearsing 2 to 3 times a week during lockdown, according to Kent.
-When the band secured a booking date at studios to begin recording of The Lamb as Effigy, then-drummer Max Pretzker left, with Kent feeling like it was "the beginning of the end" for the band.
+When the band secured a booking date at studios to begin recording of The Lamb as Effigy, then-drummer Max Pretzer left, with Kent feeling like it was "the beginning of the end" for the band.
 Fortunately, they quickly found a new percussionist, Clint Dodson, who Kent felt was "some guy April Gerloff [the bassist] knew," and recording began.
-Kent said that the process of making the album was difficult and expressed relief that it was finally released, as there were times when he had doubted that if it would ever see the light of day.
+Kent said that the process of making the album was difficult and expressed relief that it was finally released, as there were times when he had doubted if it would ever see the light of day.

-As well as Pretzker's leaving and Dodson's entrance into the band, there was a major electrical failure during the final stages of recording.
+As well as Pretzer's leaving and Dodson's entrance into the band, there was a major electrical failure during the final stages of recording.
 The mixing process was reported to be difficult, requiring a collection of multiple years of material recorded across four separate studios to be compiled.
 During recording, material from what became The Lamb as Effigy was played during intense live shows before it was finished.

-Clint Dodson joined as percussionist after the firing of Max Pretzker.
-According to Kent, songs that were written with Pretzker as well as songs being written at the time were reworked with Dodson to fit his style, with Kent saying Dodson made the songs "a lot better" and that when it came to writing new material, he realized "he's kind of an animal".
+Clint Dodson joined as percussionist after the firing of Max Pretzer.
+According to Kent, songs that were written with Pretzer as well as songs being written at the time were reworked with Dodson to fit his style, with Kent saying Dodson made the songs "a lot better" and that when it came to writing new material, he realized "he's kind of an animal".